SciencesPoDRIS/long_term_archiving/README.md

 ## How to create a config json file that will build the XML from another XML ?

-each method has an attribute "method" that is one of these values : "xpath" each method has an attribute "paths" that is th paths to access the value.
+each method has an attribute "method" that is one of these values : "xpath", "srusrw" each method has an attribute "paths" that is th paths to access the value.
 This attibutes is an array and the successive values matches are concatenated those methods are tested sequentially and the first that match a value is the correct one (the next ones are not executed)